tonai/react-per-form/doc/docs/guides/08-form-states.md

 # Form states

-## react-swift-form `states` values
+## react-per-form `states` values

-react-swift-form expose a `states` object that contains form states:
+react-per-form expose a `states` object that contains form states:

 - changedFields (`string[]`): List of fields the user has changed
 - dirtyFields (`string[]`): List of fields the user has changed and values are different to default ones